khoodehui/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-danger">

 :warning: Momentum cannot show a reminder that you dismissed in the reminder panel again.
-You can undo a dismissal to show an expired reminder in the project/task.
+You can undo a dismissal to show an expired reminder in the item.

 </div>